weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 :::caution Beta version
 The Python client is currently in beta, and we want to hear from you.

+You can test the new client locally, but it is not available on Weaviate Cloud Services (WCS) yet.

 If you notice any bugs, or have any feedback, please let us know on [this forum thread](https://forum.weaviate.io/t/python-v4-client-feedback-megathread/892)
 :::